Our Mission

 Heartsteps Foundation, Inc. (Heartsteps) was formed in 2023 by several compassionate and action-oriented friends, all keen on supporting various projects worldwide.

 Heartsteps was conceptualized as a means to more formally create awareness and fundraise for these initiatives.
 Our objective is to deliver financial starts, strategic guidance, and nurturance to community projects worldwide.
-Our support focuses primarily on eduction, healthcare, sustainable (organic) farming, and water accessibility, with emphasis on children and women-centric impacts.
+Our support focuses primarily on education, healthcare, sustainable (organic) farming, and water accessibility, with emphasis on children and women-centric impacts.

 Our goal is to get key “grassroots” initiatives, in marginalized and underserved areas, off the ground, working in partnership with local government and village councils to empower the recipients to continue the momentum, sustaining the growth and successful development of these projects going forward.